-To implement this compensation policy, PWC will make every effort, within the County's position classification structures, to maintain salaries comparable to salaries of similar positions in Fairfax, Loudoun, Arlington counties, and the City of Alexandria.
+To implement this compensation policy, PWC will make every effort, within the County's position classification structures, to maintain salaries comparable to salaries of similar positions in Fairfax, Loudoun, and Arlington counties, and the City of Alexandria.
 The County will annually benchmark position classifications at the midpoint and make adjustments when necessary to maintain market competitiveness.

-- A. Budgeted Salary Lapse This account reduces agency expenditure authority by 3.8% on average to account for vacancies and is located within the Salaries and Benefits budget.
+- A. Budgeted Salary Lapse This account reduces agency expenditure authority to account for vacancies and is located within the Salaries and Benefits budget.
 The total required agency savings in budgeted salary lapse in FY21 is \$24.1 million. - B. Classification and Compensation Study/Position Reclassifications The County recently implemented a new classification and compensation structure to more accurately reflect the work performed by employees while allowing the flexibility needed to effectively attract, manage, and retain employees.

 Minor updates are needed at the salary structure maximums of Decision Band Method (DBM) B21, C41, and D61 to align the maximums midway between the adjacent higher and lower DBM's.
-An extended maximum special rate scale is required to ensure market competitiveness for specialized, hard-to-fill positions.
 The employee reconsideration process identified the need for a limited number of new classifications and DBM changes as follows:

-New Class Specifications in FY2021 Budget

-Department Title Grade

-Fire & Rescue Deputy Emergency Management Coordinator C52 X314

-Countywide Lead Business Services Specialist B31 R317
+New Class Specifications in FY2021 Budget Department Title Grade Code Fire & Rescue Deputy Emergency Management Coordinator C52 X314 Countywide Lead Business Services Specialist B31 R317

 DBM Changes in FY2021 Budget

-DBM Changes in F 12021 Budget

 Department Title Current DBM New DBM

 Public Works Solid Waste Operator A12 A13